Come, share the gifts of God with us,

 Each Sunday we record the service, and post the video to our YouTube channel:

-New - September 7 - Time after Pentecost (Holy Communion)
+September 21 - Time after Pentecost (Holy Communion)

 To receive a copy of the monthly 'Ambassador' by email, please send a request to osimm@tbaytel.net.